grafana/grafana/docs/sources/enterprise/request-security.md

 ### Deny list

-Any request to a hostname or IP address on the deny-list is denied.
+Grafana blocks any request to a hostname or IP address on the deny list.

 ### Allow list